 If you are sick and not able to go to the dining center, you may contact the Dining Services Manager to allow another student to obtain a To-Go meal for you.
-Please call (507) 389-1513 to arrange for this.
+Please call (507) 389-1513 to make arrangements.